mdctleo/udemy-challenge/README.md

 * Automating deployment process
 * With better containerization and knowledge of Kubernetes, the application can be deployed to Kubernetes so the front end, back end and database can scale independently
+* SSL certificate (which does not work with amazon's url and needs a custom domain I believe) and custom domain (this costs money and I am unemployed)

 ## Testing
 I used Pytest and my eyes to test the program right now.